asyncapi/asyncapi-react/README.md

 ## Web Component

-If you are not using the React you may want to use the `@kyma-project/asyncapi-react` component as a plain web component.
+If you are not using React you may want to use the `@kyma-project/asyncapi-react` component as a plain web component.
 This is achieved by making use of [web-react-components](https://www.npmjs.com/package/web-react-components).

 ### Installation